Welcome to Kerry and Patricia Milan's web site, ARDROSS HOUSE

 We are delighted to announce the completion of the song cycle RAPTURE, for female voice and pianoforte, comprising settings of twenty of Carol Ann Duffy's splendid poems from her Rapture collection.

 The première will be on Sunday 30th September 2018 in the Carol Ann Duffy recital room at Entrust's Stafford headquarters at Riverway, Stafford.
-The peformers will be Yvonne Howard and Roy Wightman - further details later.
+The peformers will be Yvonne Howard and Roy Wightman, the afternoon being kindly hosted by Entrust Music Services, Staffordshire, FoSYM, the Friends of Staffordshire Young Musicians, of which Miss Howard is a patron and our own Ardross House.

 The work is also being recorded, at the Royal Conservatoire of Scotland, when the pianist will be Scott Mitchell, who was recently made a Fellow of the RCS.
 Many congratulations, Scott! (see also the Sonnets recording below)